Pasig has become dominated and overrun by young professionals insomuch that it has coined the moniker, “The City of Yuppies.”

 - It is one of the cities in Metro Manila with the most malls.
 Incidentally, it is also home to SM Megamall, which is considered as one of the country’s biggest malls.
 Apart from that, it is also home to Robinson’s Galleria, Tiendesitas, The Podium, and a wide array of hotels.

 - Some of the classiest and most sophisticated hotels are located in the fringes of Pasig or in Pasig City itself.
-Some of the nearby hotels are Oakwood Premier, EDSA Shangri-La and Marco Polo, making it an ideal destination for visiting foreigners and expatriates who wish to stay in proximity to neighboring cities in Metro Manila.
+Some of the nearby hotels are Oakwood Premier, EDSA Shangri-La and Marco Polo, making it an ideal destination for visiting foreigners and expatriates who wish to stay in proximity to neighbouring cities in Metro Manila.

 - It is pretty much the Philippines’ version of Los Angeles.
 While Makati has been somewhat seen as similar to New York, Pasig can be considered the country’s LA.
 After all, even with the city abuzz with activity, the residents and people can still find time to slow down and relax for a bit.